jimjonesbr/wmss/README.md

 | unknown  | 0  |

-The Scores List Report is provided as JSON and is structured as follows:
+The __Score List Report__ is provided as JSON and is structured as follows:

 ```json
 {